WalkerTexas-coder/Instructor-Lectures/unit_6_ruby_rails/views_routes_cont_params.md

     - most days of the week mine is the economist.com

-    - This address for the econmist is a URL : Uniform Resource Locator.
+    - This address for the economist is a URL : Uniform Resource Locater.
 When I send a GET request to the server of the economist it sends me back a 200 code and some html to display

     - A controller is handling this action fo giving me the 200 code and html